pguntermann/CARA/README.md

 - **`user_settings.json`**: This file stores your personal preferences and settings, including moves list column profiles, board visibility settings, PGN display options, engine configurations, AI model settings, and other user-specific configurations.
 The file is automatically created in the CARA root directory when you first save settings, and it persists your preferences between application sessions.

 - **`engine_parameters.json`**: This file stores engine-specific parameters and options for each configured chess engine.
 Engine settings are automatically saved to this file when you configure engines through the application interface.
-Each engine entry includes per-task parameters (separate parameter sets for evaluation, game analysis, and manual analysis tasks), thread count, depth limits, time limits, and engine-specific UCI options.
+Each engine entry includes per-task parameters (separate parameter sets for evaluation, game analysis, manual analysis, and brilliancy detection), thread count, depth limits, time limits, and engine-specific UCI options.

 ## Documentation